CAIA® Level I Study Guide (2026)

 Start Preparing

-CAIA Level I is achievable with consistent effort over 10 to 12 weeks.
-The content is interesting if you are drawn to alternatives, and the credential carries real weight in institutional investment circles.
+CAIA Level I is doable with steady effort over 10 to 12 weeks.
+The content is genuinely interesting if alternatives are your thing, and the credential carries real weight in institutional investment circles.

 Begin with free CAIA Level I practice questions on FreeFellow.